nablarch/nablarch-document/en/application_framework/application_framework/libraries/log.rst

      - Description

    * - FATAL
-     - Indicates the occurrence of a serious problem that prevents the application from continuing.
+     - Indicates that a serious problem has occurred that makes it impossible for the application to continue.
        Monitoring is required and prompt notification and immediate response are necessary.

    * - ERROR
-     - Indicates the occurrence of a problem that prevents the application from continuing.
+     - Indicates that a problem has occurred that interferes with the continuation of the application.
        Although monitoring is required, notification and response are not as urgent as the FATAL level.

    * - WARN